Rockstar (Nickelback song)

-"Rockstar" is the fifth U.S. single by the Canadian rock band Nickelback from their fifth album, All the Right Reasons (2005).
-It was initially only released in the United States and Canada, and has since been re-released worldwide.
+"Rockstar" a song by Canadian rock band Nickelback, released as the fifth single from their fifth studio album, All the Right Reasons (2005).
+The ballad was initially only released in the United States and Canada, but has since been rereleased worldwide.
 The lyrics feature the hopes of someone who desires to be a rockstar.
-Spoken-word vocals between each verse are provided by Billy Gibbons of ZZ Top.
+Spoken word between each verse are provided by Billy Gibbons of ZZ Top.

 "Rockstar" is one of Nickelback's most popular singles to date, peaking at number two in the United Kingdom (their highest-charting single in that country) and being certified Platinum.
 It has also sold 4.5 million copies in the United States.

 Composition

+"Rockstar" is a "spoof-filled" country rock and pop rock ballad.
 According to the sheet music published at Musicnotes.com by Alfred Publishing, the song is written in the key of G major and is set in time signature of common time with a tempo of 76 beats per minute.

 Lawsuits

 In May 2020, Kirk Johnston, the guitarist for Texas rock band Snowblind Revival, sued Nickelback over the song's composition, which he believes is too similar to the Snowblind Revival song "Rock Star".
 In August 2021, Johnston filed a lawsuit against Nickelback, Warner/Chappell Music, Roadrunner Records, and Live Nation for copyright infringement.